UAMRaVT/wiki_optitrack/README.md

 ### Motive
-In the centre of the `Motive` software, you can see the view of the workspace, placement of the cameras in the space and the coordinate system.
+In the centre of the `Motive` software, you can see the view of the workspace, the placement of the cameras in the space and the coordinate system.
 You can limit the workspace (the blue cube) so that only the markers in this area will be taken into account.
 On the bottom and right part of the window, you can see the connected cameras.
 Here you can control the cameras, turn them on/off, adjust parameters or change the mode/video type.
 For measurements use mode/video type `object`.
 To check the field of view of each camera use mode MJPEG.
 On the left side, you can see the calibration option.

 <img src="./assets/images/motive.png"  alt="1" height = 420px >